coderlogue/coderlogue.github.io/_posts/2016-02-15-html-5-canvas.md

 ctx.fillRect(0,0,150,75);
 </script>
 {% endhighlight %}
-If you have observed by getting the element id of the tag we can create lot stuff using the functions of javascript which looks even more cool .
+If you have observed by ,getting the element id of the tag we can create lot of stuff using the functions of javascript which looks even more cool .
 The various functions which javascript provide is
 <ol>
 <li>fillStyle() -- Sets the style used when filling shapes.</li>